ajo01/ajo01/README.md

 ### Hi, I'm Amy! 👋

 I'm a third year computer science student at the University of British Columbia with industry experience in frontend and fullstack development.
-I have a passion for creating accessible applications, have an interest in cloud engineering, and am particularly adept with web technologies.
+I have a passion for creating accessible applications, have an interest in cloud engineering, and am adept with web technologies.

+#### Want to know more about me?
+Check out my portfolio website! [amyjo.netlify.app/](https://amyjo.netlify.app/)

 Currently working on:
 - nwPlus QR Scanner: internal tool for managing hackers built with Next.js, Firebase, and TypeScript